 Accepting the challenge is easy.

-First, make sure your album has an overall dynamic range of DR8 or more.
+First, make sure your album has an overall peak-to-loudness ratio of 10dB dynamic (DR10) or more.

 Then simply add the logo to your CD or website, with a link back to DynamicRangeDay.com.

 - Copy and paste the following update to Twitter or Facebook – you could even change your profile image to the logo above, if you like

 I have ACCEPTED the Dynamic Range Day Challenge !
 Click here for more info http://DynamicRangeDay.com/challenge #DRD14

 - Or, post something similar to your blog, Posterous, Tumblr – anywhere online.
 Use the logo image at the top page and link back here